Last Updated on 14 June 2024 by Cycloscope

 While touch functionality is present, two side buttons manage power, start/stop, laps, and data page navigation.
 The touch interface and buttons exhibit a slight lag, necessitating a moment of consideration before responding to inputs.
 This adjustment might lead to a few initial missteps.

-Equipped with GPS, Glonass, Galileo, Beidou, and QZSS satellite network access, the Rider 750 supports Bluetooth and ANT+ sensors, including power meters, electronic drivetrains, and Garmin Varia radar.
+Equipped with GPS, GLONASS, Galileo, Beidou, and QZSS satellite network access, the Rider 750 supports Bluetooth and ANT+ sensors, including power meters, electronic drivetrains, and Garmin Varia radar.
 Additionally, it features ANT+ FE-C capabilities to control smart trainers for indoor sessions.
 For outdoor workouts, the computer guides interval training set through the app or synced from Training Peaks.

 Wireless connectivity simplifies ride uploads and firmware updates while maintaining compatibility with third-party apps like Strava and Training Peaks.
 Boasting a claimed 20-hour battery life, the computer tracks 85 metrics, including advanced fields like normalized power, with each data screen displaying up to 12 fields.

-Initial setup involves the Bryton Active Companion App, akin to Wahoo’s approach, allowing customization of data screens, satellite networks, and sensor pairing.
+The initial setup involves the Bryton Active Companion App, akin to Wahoo’s approach, allowing customization of data screens, satellite networks, and sensor pairing.
 The process occasionally resets all data fields to defaults when adding or removing one, a minor inconvenience.

 Bryton’s UI, while improved, retains some quirks.
 Navigation is a highlight of the Rider 750, featuring voice-activated searches and turn-by-turn directions, great news for the cycle touring crowd.